Jerry Warren: Personal life

 Warren was married to cinematographer Brianne Murphy.
 Warren and Murphy met in 1956 while Warren was preparing to film Man Beast and they married in Las Vegas, Nevada, after he finished the film.
 During the honeymoon, Warren wrote the script for Teenage Zombies in less than a week.

 Murphy worked with Warren as a production/wardrobe manager and dialogue director on two of his pictures, Teenage Zombies and The Incredible Petrified World.
 She also played "Pam" in Teenage Zombies and the Yeti creature in Man Beast.
 They divorced in 1959.

 On August 21, 1988, Warren died of lung cancer in Escondido, California.
 Brianne Murphy died in 2003 from metastatic brain cancer after first fighting lung cancer.

+Legacy

+Warren's films, specifically Wild World of Batwoman, Invasion of the Animal People and Frankenstein's Island, have been spoofed by the cult television series Mystery Science Theater 3000 and its successful spin-off, RiffTrax.